Bregman-Wasserstein divergence: geometry and applications: Additional proofs regarding the generalized dualistic structure

-On the Bregman manifold, the primal and dual curvature tensors $R$, $R^*$ coincide as they both vanish.
-More generally (see e.g.~\cite[Proposition 8.1.4]{CU14}), on a statistical manifold the primal and dual curvature tensors coincide when one has constant sectional curvature.
-In \cite[Theorem 3]{nielsen20}, this result is even called the Fundamental Theorem of Information Geometry.
-In this section, we prove that the sectional curvatures $\mathfrak{K}$ and $\mathfrak{K}^*$ are ``essentially the same'' in the sense that $\mathfrak{K}(\mathcal{V}_1, \mathcal{V}_2) = \mathfrak{K}^*(\mathcal{V}_2, \mathcal{V}_1)$.
+To prove Theorem \ref{thm:sectional.curvature}, we first derive an expression of the curvature tensor which is similar to \cite[Theorem 1]{L08} though a particular identity using the Levi-Civita connection must be replaced by one involving the primal and dual connections.
 Set $N_\rho = I - \Pi_\rho$ to be the projection onto the orthogonal component of the tangent space.
-Our main ingredient is the following lemma.
-The proof is similar to \cite[Theorem 1]{L08} though a particular identity using the Levi-Civita connection must be replaced by one involving the primal and dual connections.

 \begin{lemma}[Expression of curvature tensor] For $\mathcal{V}_1,\dots,\mathcal{V}_4$ as above we have the following identity relating the primal curvature on $\mathcal{P}^\infty(M)$ to the curvature on $M$ and the projection operators: